-- first dose of 0.5ml of HPV vaccine, then - second dose of 0.5ml at least one month after the first dose, then - a third dose of 0.5ml at least three months after the second dose
+- second dose of 0.5ml at least one month after the first dose, then - a third dose of 0.5ml at least three months after the second dose

 All three doses should ideally be given within a 12-month period.
 If the course is interrupted, it should be resumed but not repeated, ideally allowing the appropriate interval between the remaining doses.